sanku2009/kubernetes-fundamentals/04-Deployments-with-kubectl/04-02-Update-Deployment/README.md

 ```
 ### Describe Deployment
 - **Observation:**
-  - Verify the Events and understand that Kubernetes by default do  "Rolling Update"  for new application releases.
+  - Verify the Events and understand that Kubernetes by default do  "Rolling Update"  for new application releases. this strategy doesn't have any downtime.
+In kubernetes this is the default deployment strategy
+  - there is another strategy which is recreate where all pods will deleted and then create again means all at once deployment strategy.
+So it has downtime
   - With that said, we will not have downtime for our application.
 ```
 # Descibe Deployment
 kubectl describe deployment my-first-deployment
 ```
 ### Verify ReplicaSet
-- **Observation:** New ReplicaSet will be created for new version
+- **Observation:** New ReplicaSet will be created for new version.
+Means old replicaSets will be deleted and will create new one in "Rolling Update" strategy
 ```
 # Verify ReplicaSet
 kubectl get rs